danielyyi/danielyyi/README.md

 ### 💼 Credentials
 - Work:
+  - Software Engineer Intern at Capital One 🌐
   - Software Engineer Intern at Humana 🩺
   - Teaching Assistant for Fundamentals of Engineering 👨‍🏫
   - Product Management Intern at GE Aerospace 🛠️